microsoft/K2Bridge/README.md

 Information on how to run Kibana and K2Bridge locally for development and testing can be found [here](./docs/development.md).

+## Prometheus Support
+K2Bridge supports the Prometheus protocol for metrics reporting.
+Supported exposition formats are the 0.0.4 text and protocol buffer formats.

+More on the formats can be found at the [Prometheus documentations](https://prometheus.io/docs/instrumenting/exposition_formats/)

+Kibana Kusto Bridge would reply based on the content type header, so pointing your browser to:
+`http://bridge-host/metrics/` will return a text representation of the metrics with their documentation.

 ## Contributing

 This project welcomes contributions and suggestions.
 Most contributions require you to agree to a Contributor License Agreement (CLA) declaring that you have the right to, and actually do, grant us the rights to use your contribution.
 For details, visit [https://cla.opensource.microsoft.com](https://cla.opensource.microsoft.com).